jourzero/Chords-Over-Lyrics/README.txt

 README.txt

 SUBJECT: OnSong Chords & Lyrics Formatting Intro
-AUTHOR: Eric

-This folder contains text files to use as source for Chords & Lyrics to be imported into Jacques' tablet and his OnSong app (used during our rehearsals).
+This folder contains text files to use as source for Chords & Lyrics to be imported into the OnSong app (used during our rehearsals).

 WARNING: The .txt files cannot be edited directly using Google Docs.
 A "plain text file editor" is needed instead.